Help with Trading Gift Cards

 Answer: Card Surge is not responsible for Plastic Gift Cards that become lost in the mail or are stolen during mailing.

 Answer: While it is possible for mail to become lost or stolen it is very unlikely.
-Even though it is unlikely there is always a chance that any Plastic Gift Cards you place in the mail may become lost or stolen.
+Even though it is unlikely, there is always a chance that any Plastic Gift Cards you place in the mail may become lost or stolen.
 It is best to purchase insurance if you are concerned about this possibility.
+Card Surge has no control over this.

 Don't see your question listed here?